syncfusion-content/flutter-docs/Flutter/datagrid/swiping.md

 ## Customized swipes delete functionality

-An operation such as deleting a row when swiping a data row from one to another end in the view can be performed.
+You can perform customized swipe functionality using the swiping callbacks.
+The below example shows how to delete a row when swiping a data row from one to another end.

 {% tabs %}
 {% highlight Dart %}